mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `log_to_shm`

-**Note:** This parameter is deprecated and it is ignored by MaxScale versions 2.3.0 and newer.
+**Note:** This parameter has been removed in 2.4.0: do not use it

+In older MaxScale versions, the actual log file was created in `/dev/shm` and a symbolic link to that file was stored in place of the normal MaxScale log.
 If you want to store the log in shared memory, define the directory with `logdir` in `/dev/shm`.

-In older MaxScale versions, the actual log file was created in `/dev/shm` and a symbolic link to that file was stored in place of the normal MaxScale log.

 #### `log_warning`